-The second kind of debt funds are Long-term Gilt funds which hold longer-dated government debt.
+The second kind of debt funds is Long-term Gilt funds which hold longer-dated government debt.
 These funds have 0 credit risk because the borrower is the government.
-However they pay more interest because money is being lent for a longer period of time.
-Also price of the debt goes up (giving you capital gains) if interest rates come down.
-As long as your expect interest rates to continue falling or at least not rise substantially, you can consider investing in these funds.
+However, they pay more interest because money is being lent for a longer period of time.
+Also, the price of the debt goes up (giving you capital gains) if interest rates come down.
+As long as you expect interest rates to continue falling or at least not rise substantially, you can consider investing in these funds.

 7. Equity Mutual Funds: Investors willing to take more risk can invest in equity mutual funds.
-Typically when interest rates come down, equity markets do well as both consumers and businesses are able to borrow on more favourable terms.
+Typically when interest rates come down, equity markets do well as both consumers and businesses are able to borrow on more favorable terms.
 For investors used to FDs, investing in equity fund may seem very risky but most retail investors will be surprised by how safe they invest.
 Perhaps the current low in interest rates can be a good opportunity to start investing an amount (howsoever small) in equity mutual funds.
-First time investors can look at large cap diversified funds which invest in the biggest companies on the stock exchange and are hence considered to be the safest among equity funds.
+First-time investors can look at large-cap diversified funds which invest in the biggest companies on the stock exchange and are hence considered to be the safest among equity funds.

-You can buy direct (0-commission) plans of mutual funds though ORO Wealth.
+You can buy direct (0-commission) plans of mutual funds through ORO Wealth.
 Paying 0-commissions directly translates into higher returns every year on the same mutual funds.
-Further with ORO advice, you can be rest assured that we are working only for you and not for commissions.
+Further, with ORO advice, you can rest assured that we are working only for you and not for commissions.
 Login to invest in direct mutual funds through ORO